-The Tony Pritchett Archive is currently homed in my garage.
+The Tony Pritchett Archive is temporarily safely homed in my house and garage.

 > Cine Film (8mm, 16mm, 35mm)